patzly/grocy-android/app/src/main/assets/README.md

 ---
 Sorry to the guys whose comments I marked as off-topic or spam: It was not against you, but I did it because else maybe more people would answer the same and spam email notifications to everyone like @towo wrote.

 And sorry, my English is not *brilliant* yet...
-If your mother tongue is English and you find mistakes in the app, please report them also in the issue tracker.
+If your mother tongue is English and you find language mistakes in the app, please report them also in the issue tracker.

 And finally, sorry for the long waiting time – I'm studying computer science since a few months now and hence I don't have that much time anymore to develop this app.